 Dr. Lavin notes that while a layered or age-driven approach to talking about climate change makes the concept easier to understand, sometimes actions – like recycling and reusing – speak louder than words.

-If you need help talking to your child about big concepts like climate change or easier ones like the importance of eating vegetables each day, talk with your provider or find one at Akron Children’s Hospital Pediatrics.
+If you need help talking to your child about big concepts like climate change or easier ones like the importance of eating vegetables each day, talk with your provider or find one at Akron Children’s Pediatrics.